 - Radiologic Imaging - CT

 - Vascular Imaging - restricted to students who possess RDCS, RCS or RDMS credential.

-- Expanded Function Dental Assistant (EFDA) - will be restricted to students who possess CDA credential or 2 years of clinical chairside experience.
+- Expanded Function Dental Assistant (EFDA) - restricted to students who possess CDA credential or 2 years of clinical chairside experience.
 Use this link to apply for the EFDA courses using SurveyMonkey - https://www.surveymonkey.com/r/EFDA_2018 - contact Tiffany Kessler if you have questions.

 - Pediatric Imaging - restricted to students who possess RDCS, RCS or RDMS credential

 What are the program admission criteria?